 In most cases, this isn’t an issue.
 You might show rounded counts, like ~200, or hide the count altogether.
 However, we understand that this isn’t ideal for every use case.

-There’s currently no way to bypass this behaviour.
+There’s currently no way to bypass this behavior.
 Ultimately, working on the performance of your index is the best option, because a high performing index means there’s more time for the engine to compute the correct facet counts.
+However, note that server resources are also a factor here, and the engine will favor speed over exhaustivity.

 Here are a few suggestions to improve the performance of your queries, and therefore limit the cases where approximations are used: